 Here’s the dinette window photo…

-Enjoying interesting places is another joy of the full-timing lifestyle!
+Enjoying beautiful thoroughbred horses is another joy of the full-timing lifestyle!

 The red dot on the below map shows our approximate location in the State of Kentucky.
 You may double left-click the map to make it larger…